iojini/accidental-asset-exposure-threat-hunt/README.md

 ---

-### 3. Searched the `DeviceLogonEvents` Table for successful logons from suspicious IP addresses
+### 3. Searched the `DeviceLogonEvents` table for successful logons from suspicious IP addresses

 Searched for any indication of successful logons from the IP addresses with the most failed login attempts.
 Based on the logs returned, no successful logons were identified from these IP addresses.